Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Women’s Travel Safety

-As in many locales, women traveling alone usually draws the attention of criminals.
+As in many locales, women traveling alone can draw the attention of criminals.
 The risk of harm while traveling alone as a woman in Atlantic City is low/moderate – but should still be kept in mind.
 Travel in groups if you can.

 Is Tap Water Safe to Drink in Atlantic City?

 Tap water in New Jersey is, in general, nothing to write home about.
 While it’s within EPA guidelines, some pipes can have contaminants.
-Because of this, you’re better off drinking filtered water.
-To lessen your use of plastic, consider using a Grayl water filtration system.
+Because of this, you’re better off drinking filtered or bottled water.

 5 Safety Tips for Atlantic City